Polyvinyl-Records/polyvinyl-records/album.md

 # How to Create an Album Page:
-> Add Track Metadata, Products, Digital Media to an Album.
+> Add Album & Track infromation as well as WAV & MP3 downloads for customers to redeem.

 ## Table of Contents
 1. [Getting Started](#getting-started)<br>